 Due to the growing cost and size of high-energy physics (HEP) facilities based on traditional RF accelerator technology, it is clear that revolutionary new accelerator concepts are needed to continue into the 10 TeV center-of-mass energy range and beyond.
-DLA is poised as a particularly promising advanced concept for a future HEP The key parameters for a DLA-based collider are: gradient, wall-plug collider. efficiency, and luminosity.
+DLA is a particularly promising advanced concept for a future HEP collider.
+Example parameters for a 10 TeV collider are provided in Table 1.
+The three different examples ("Woodpile", "Fiber", "Grating") correspond to three different structure types under development, which are discussed in Section 3 and shown in Fig. 1.
+These are compared with international linear collider ("ILC") parameters scaled to 10 TeV to provide a baseline comparison against traditional RF technology.
+The key parameters for a DLA-based collider are gradient, wall-plug efficiency, and luminosity.
 Gradient is clearly critical to keep the accelerator length, and hence civil construction cost, reasonable.
 Since laser technology has made great strides in wall-plug-to-optical efficiency, the accelerator design requires maximizing optical-tobeam efficiency.
-The DLA beam power is generated by accelerating low-charge, lowemittance bunches at high repetition rate.
+The DLA beam power is generated by accelerating low-charge, low-emittance bunches at high repetition rate.
+In Table 1, the repetition rate is adjusted for the structures in order to roughly match the luminosity while keeping total wall-plug power manageable.
 The small beam emittances allow these bunches to be focused to the very small spot sizes needed to achieve the desired luminosity, the high repetition rates allow feedback to stabilize the beams to collide at the interaction point, and the very low bunch charge reduces the beamstrahlung loss.
 Indeed, at multi-TeV collider energies, a high repetition rate small bunch charge accelerator may be the only route that is sufficiently free of beamstrahlung backgrounds to be used for high energy physics.